How to make a DIY weighted blanket

 You can use any materials you find cosy, but we recommend something durable without too much stretch, such as quilting cottons, brushed cotton, organic cotton or non-stretchy flannel fabric.
 Avoid any fabrics with lycra or anything sheer like chenille as you don’t want to see the filling through the fabric.
 Organic cotton is a nice choice to emphasise the well-being nature of this project.

-5 of the best shop brought weighted blankets
+5 of the best shop-bought weighted blankets

 Not sure making your own is for you?
 Check out our favourite weighted blankets to buy online…